choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

 The Choria Provisioner will support issuing credentials for Clients with appropriate access lists embedded.
 It will support joining unprovisioned machines into a specific account and so forth.

+There are some additional things we can support if we find a good use case like expiry times, payload sizes and message counts.

 ## Cross account communication

-You can enable cross account communication, this will be used in Choria for node registration data.
+You can enable cross account communication, this will be used in Choria for node registration data and our current Data Adapters will support these.
 You could have 10 accounts (business units, tenants etc) but you might want to receive centrally all their metadata to store etc.

 One can embed in the accounts rules allowing the registration data published by *node1* in account *Acme* to be received by user *cmdb* in account *OPS*.
 Thus a single pool of data processors can serve any number of tenant accounts without having to provision per account data processors.